tejasnikumbh/ROBDD/README.md

 ROBDD
 =====

-ROBDD Implementation using Andersen's Notes.This package implements the following operations on ROBDDs [described File Wise]
+ROBDD Implementation using Andersen's Notes.
+* This package implements the following operations on ROBDDs [described File Wise]